 About

-My life has always been intertwined with Canadian art.
-It may sound cliché, but I truly grew up in the art world.
-From my earliest memories, I was surrounded by paintings, artists, and collectors because my family has been part of that world for three generations.
+My life has always been intertwined with the art world.
+From my earliest memories, I was surrounded by paintings, artists, and collectors, because my family has been part of that world for three generations

-My grandfather, Walter Hans Klinkhoff, immigrated to Canada from Austria during the Second World War.
+My grandparents Walter H. Klinkhoff and Gertrude Klinkhoff immigrated to Canada after the Second World War.
 What began as selling paintings from the family duplex on Van Horne, and even from the back of his car, grew into the lasting legacy of Galerie Walter Klinkhoff.
-Together with my extraordinary grandmother, Gertrude, he built a gallery synonymous with integrity, expertise, and an unwavering respect for his clients and the arts.
+Together, Walter and my extraordinary grandmother, Gertrude, built a gallery synonymous with integrity, expertise, and an unwavering respect for their clients and the arts.

-Galerie Walter Klinkhoff was far more than a gallery.
-Over six decades, it helped shape extraordinary collections across the country.
+Galerie Walter Klinkhoff was far more than just a gallery.
+Originally on Union Avenue and later at the corner of Sherbrooke and Drummond, it helped shape collections across the country for over 60 years.
 The gallery represented and sold works directly on behalf of many of Canada’s most distinguished artists, including Molly Lamb and Bruno Bobak, Paul-Émile Borduas, Sam Borenstein, Nora Collyer, Marc-Aurèle Fortin, Clarence Gagnon, Prudence Heward, Edwin Holgate, A.Y.
 Jackson, Jean-Paul Lemieux, John Little, Kathleen Morris, Robert Pilot, Anne Savage, and Jean-Paul Riopelle.

 Countless works bearing the original Galerie Walter Klinkhoff label are quiet reminders of their role in the Canadian art market.

 For me, the gallery was an extension of home.
-Originally on Union Avenue and later at the corner of Sherbrooke and Drummond, it was our family’s gathering place.
+The gallery was our family’s gathering place.
 Summers and weekends meant working at the gallery; building crates, cataloguing collections, photographing works, making deliveries, assisting with appraisals, and even waiting in line to put red dots on paintings on behalf of clients in the democratic sales system of the day.
 Those experiences instilled in me not just practical skills, but also a deep appreciation for the heritage my grandparents created.

 My first visit to Galerie Walter Klinkhoff

-With the painting "Kaiser Dank" or "Emperor's Gratitude","Emperor's Gratitude" a painting restituted to Hans Klinkhoff's legal successors, who then donated it to the Vienna Museum.
+With the painting “Kaiser Dank” (“Emperor’s Gratitude”), a work restituted to Hans Klinkhoff’s legal successors, who then donated it to the Vienna Museum.

 Today, I work independently as an art broker and advisor, carrying forward the skills, knowledge, and values I inherited.
 My role is to help collectors build, refine, and steward their collections with respect for their legacies and to do so at the highest standards of professionalism.
 Drawing on decades of experience within a family business that managed some of Canada’s most important collections, I approach each project with care, whether archiving the estate of an artist like John Little, curating a museum exhibition, producing a book on a collection, or overseeing private portfolios of hundreds of artworks.
 I know how to navigate the complexities of the art world and provide solutions that are both practical and meaningful.